julienrull/ghoul/README.md

 ## Middlewares

-You can wrap groups in middlewares.
-Group Use() method apply the middleware on itself.
-Only it and its children will be concerned by the middlewares.
-Middlewares can be nested, the last registered is the top one.
-Group and their sub routes or sub middlewares will not be served if Next() method isn't called after middleware logic.
+You can apply middlewares to groups of routes.
+The Use() method on a group attaches middleware to that group, affecting only the group and its child routes.
+Middlewares can be nested, with the most recently registered middleware applied first.
+If a middleware doesn't call the Next() method after executing its logic, the group's routes and any nested routes or middlewares will not be processed.

 ```go
     var server = router.NewServer()